dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

 #### Summary
 This kit contains latest version of Bootstrap and gulpfile.js with SCSS compiler and BrowserSync.
 This repo is for front-end developers, the base kit for them to either use or build on, and use it so they can start a new project right away without setting up the same thing all over again.

 I use this repo personally, so this repo will be always maintained continuously.

-Gulp script is in JavaScript, so you can easily modify it for your own workflow configurations.
+Basic knowledge in gulp will be helpful, however I have a tutorial for gulp and Windows terminal beginners, as mentioned below.

+Feel free to fork and make your own starter kit.
+If you think you can contribute, just pull `gulpfile.js` and script in any method that you think that would contribute to this starter kit.
+You also can modify this README for contribution purposes, I would recognize your effort and highly appreciate it.
+If appropriate, I'll grant the push request.

 _To request a new version and feature or report a bug, please open an issue._

 _This repo is also part of [my gulp tutorial for Windows users](https://github.com/dmxt/beginner-gulp-tutorial-on-windows)'s material for beginners to start using gulp.
 I also made tutorial for any development workflow on Windows OS on [Medium article](https://uxdesign.cc/designers-workflow-on-windows-57393856ae59)._

+---

+### Unnecessary files:
+When you clone this repository, you may remove these files since they're deemed as unnecesary in working stage.
+* `LICENSE`
+* `README.md`

 ---